 My hands clenched in frustration, anger, and guilt; had I been the only one wrong, thus causing Tanaka’s death?
 Then, reality flamed and crash landed my foolish guilt.
 Wake up!
 Find the winker or you’ll be next.

 They mopped up the blood, took Tanaka away, and had us stand up.
 Then, they returned our cards and rearranged the chairs around the table.
 Holstering his pistol, Okubo spoke in a clear voice, “Tear Mr. Tanaka’s card and put the pieces in the center of the table.”
-Tatters of black strokes on white paper fluttered down onto the table.
-Okubo swept them up, and, as if they were treasure, stuffed them into his pockets.
+Tatters of black strokes on white paper fluttered down onto the table into Okubo’s cupped hands, and, as if they were treasure, he stuffed them into his pockets.

 Okubo reset the timer and the second round commenced.
 I nearly groaned, till I remembered his warning to be silent.
 Ping, ping, ping.
 The sound was maddening!
 Wada was squinting as hard as he could as sweat streaked his face, or was it tears?
 Sasaki had a sneer on his youthful face.
 I wanted to slap it off.
 How could he be so calm?
 Honda was even more rigid than before.
 I couldn’t blame him, he’d just seen someone killed and he could be next.

 Back and forth, back and forth, and then, I saw it, the wink.
 Honda was the one!
 I immediately glanced at the other two.
 My elation was snuffed out, it didn’t seem they had seen it.
-I turned to Okubo and met his hard eyes warning me.
+I glanced at Okubo and met his hard eyes warning me.

 Ping, ping, pong.
 Time was up.

 I tossed my card spinning like a frisbee.
 It landed in the center.
 Sasaki grinned and flicked his card.
 It landed on top of mine.
 Bravo, he knew!
+Honda placed his on the table and slid it to the center.
 I turned to Wada and despaired; his lips were quivering and his hands shaking as he picked a card and laid it down.